okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 With either method, you need to first define your HR source in your Okta org.
 This is referred to as the Custom Identity Source integration.
 Okta provides you with a Custom Identity Source unique identifier that you can use in your Okta Workflow or custom client to identify the HR source.
 See Configuration of a Custom Identity Source in [Using anything as a source](https://help.okta.com/okta_help.htm?type=oie&id=ext-anything-as-a-source).

-This guide outlines the XaaS API flow so that you can develop your custom client for the XaaS integration.
+This guide outlines the Identity Sources API flow so that you can develop your custom client for the XaaS integration.
 For XaaS integrations using Okta Workflows, see [Okta Workflows](https://help.okta.com/okta_help.htm?type=wf).

-## XaaS API concepts
+## Identity Sources API concepts

-### Import Session
+### Identity Source Session

-The XaaS API synchronizing data flow uses an [Import Session](/docs/reference/xaas/#import-session) object to encapsulate the data upload and the data import processing tasks.
-You need to create an Import Session object each time that you want to synchronize data from the HR source to Okta.
-The Import Session object uses the following `status` values to indicate each stage of the synchronization process flow.
+The Identity Sources API synchronizing data flow uses an [Identity Source Session](/docs/reference/xaas/#identity-source-session-object) object to encapsulate the data upload and the data import processing tasks.
+You need to create an Identity Source Session object each time that you want to synchronize data from the HR source to Okta.
+The Identity Source Session object uses the following `status` values to indicate each stage of the synchronization process flow.

-### Import Session status
+### Identity Source Session status

-* **CREATED**: The Import Session object has been created for a specific Custom Identity Source integration, and you can load data to the session at this stage.
+* **CREATED**: The Identity Source Session object has been created for a specific Custom Identity Source integration, and you can load data to the session at this stage.
 No data import processing has been invoked, and you can cancel the session at this stage.
-* **TRIGGERED**:  Okta is processing the loaded data in the Import Session.
-You can’t load new data to the Import Session object at this stage, and you can't cancel the session.
-You can view Import Sessions with this status in the [Import Monitoring](https://help.okta.com/okta_help.htm?id=ext-view-import-monitoring-dashboard) page from the Admin Console.
+* **TRIGGERED**:  Okta is processing the loaded data in the Identity Source Session.
+You can’t load new data to the Identity Source Session object at this stage, and you can't cancel the session.
+You can view sessions with this status in the [Import Monitoring](https://help.okta.com/okta_help.htm?id=ext-view-import-monitoring-dashboard) page from the Admin Console.
-* **COMPLETED**:  The data in the Import Session object has been processed by Okta.
-You can’t upload new data to the Import Session object if it has the `COMPLETED` status.
+* **COMPLETED**:  The data in the Identity Source Session object has been processed by Okta.
+You can’t upload new data to the Identity Source Session object if it has the `COMPLETED` status.
 The synchronization data job is considered complete.
 * **CLOSED**: The session is cancelled and isn't available for further activity.
-You can only cancel Import Sessions with the `CREATED` status.
+You can only cancel Identity Source Sessions with the `CREATED` status.
 You can't cancel a session that has been triggered or completed.
-Previously loaded user data is deleted from a cancelled Import Session.
+Previously loaded data is deleted from a cancelled Identity Source Session.
-* **EXPIRED**: This status indicates that the Import Session has timed out during the data loading stage.
-An Import Session with the `CREATED` status expires from 24 hours of inactivity.
+* **EXPIRED**: This status indicates that the Identity Source Session has timed out during the data loading stage.
+An Identity Source Session with the `CREATED` status expires from 24 hours of inactivity.

-### Import Session process
+### Identity Source Session process

-You can only process one Import Session at a time (for a specific Custom Identity Source integration) to avoid conflicts.
-The following are additional Import Session behaviors:
+You can only process one Identity Source Session at a time (for a specific Custom Identity Source integration) to avoid conflicts.
+The following are additional Identity Source Session behaviors:

-* You can only load data to an Import Session when it’s in the `CREATED` status.
+* You can only load data to an Identity Source Session when it’s in the `CREATED` status.
+* There can only be one Identity Source Session in the `CREATED` status for an identity source.
-* An Import Session with the `CREATED` or `TRIGGERED` status is considered active.
+* An Identity Source Session with the `CREATED` or `TRIGGERED` status is considered active.
+* If there are no API requests in 24 hours for an Identity Source Session that has the `CREATED` status, then the status is set to `EXPIRED` and the session can no longer be used.
+* You can’t process an Identity Source Session in parallel for the same identity source.
+If you trigger a session for an identity source that already has a session processing, then the newly triggered session is queued until the current import process completes.
-* You can't create a new Import Session in less than five minutes of an active Import Session associated with the same identity source.
-If Okta receives a new Import Session request within five minutes of an active Import Session with the `CREATED` or the `TRIGGERED` status, Okta returns a 400 - Bad Request response.
+* You can't create a new Identity Source Session in less than five minutes of an active session associated with the same identity source.
+If Okta receives a new Identity Source Session request within five minutes of an active Identity Source Session with the `CREATED` or the `TRIGGERED` status, Okta returns a 400 Bad Request response.
-* If there are no API requests in 24 hours for an Import Session that has the `CREATED` status, then the status is set to `EXPIRED` and the session can no longer be used.
-* You can’t process an Import Session in parallel for the same identity source.

-> **Note:** If you receive a 400 Bad Request from a create Import Session request, then ensure that there isn't an active Import Session for the same identity source.
-Use the [Retrieve active Import Sessions](/docs/reference/api/xaas/#retrieve-active-import-sessions) request to return the active Import Session for an identity source.
+> **Note:** You can use the [List active Identity Source Sessions](/docs/reference/api/xaas/#list-active-import-sessions) request to return active Identity Source Sessions for an identity source.

-### Bulk-user-load requests
+### Bulk-load requests

-There are two types of bulk-user-load requests:
+There are two types of bulk-load requests:

-* `/bulk-upsert`: Insert or update the profile users in the bulk-user-load request
+* `/bulk-upsert`: Insert or update user profiles in the bulk-load request
-* `/bulk-delete`: Deactivate the user profiles in the bulk-user-load request
+* `/bulk-delete`: Deactivate the user profiles in the bulk-load request

-You can load up to 200 KB of data in a single bulk-user-load (`/bulk-upsert` or `/bulk-delete`) request for an Import Session.
+You can load up to 200 KB of data in a single bulk-load (`/bulk-upsert` or `/bulk-delete`) request for an Identity Source Session.
 This equates to 200 user profiles.
-To load more user profiles, you can make multiple bulk-user-load requests to the same session.
-The maximum number of bulk-user-load requests for a session is 50.
-If you exhaust the maximum number of bulk-user-load requests and you still need to load more user profiles, then create another Import Session object for the additional user profiles.
-Keep in mind that you can only load user data to an Import Session with the `CREATED` status.
+To load more user profiles, you can make multiple bulk-load requests to the same session.
+The maximum number of bulk-load requests for a session is 50.
+If you exhaust the maximum number of bulk-load requests and you still need to load more user profiles, then create another Identity Source Session object for the additional user profiles.
+Keep in mind that you can only load user data to an Identity Source Session with the `CREATED` status.

-> **Note:** Only `"importType": "INCREMENTAL"` is currently supported for an Import Session.
+> **Note:** Only `"importType": "INCREMENTAL"` is currently supported for an Identity Source Session.

 ### Bulk user profile data

-The bulk-user-load request contains an array of [External User Profile data](/docs/reference/api/xaas/#external-profile-object) objects that contain the following:
+The bulk-load request contains an array of external [Identity Source User Profile For Upsert](/docs/reference/api/xaas/#identity-source-user-profile-for-upsert-object) or [Identity Source User Profile For Delete](/docs/reference/api/xaas/#identity-source-user-profile-for-upsert-object) objects that contain the following:

 * `externalId`: The unique identifier from the HR source and is assumed to be immutable (never updated for a specific user).
 This value is used as a key to determine if a new user needs to be created or if an existing user needs to be updated.

 * `profile`:  The set of attributes from the HR source to synchronize with the Okta user profile.
 User profiles are mapped according to the attribute mappings that you specified in your Custom Identity Source configuration.
 See Declaration of a Custom Identity Source Schema in  [Using anything as a source](https://help.okta.com/okta_help.htm?type=oie&id=ext-anything-as-a-source).

-> **Note:** You can only load user profile data to an Import Session object with the `"entityType": "USERS"` property.
+> **Note:** You can only load user profile data to an Identity Source Session object with the `"entityType": "USERS"` property.
 Group data load isn’t currently supported.

-## XaaS API flow
+## Identity Sources API flow

-Before you start to build your XaaS data synchronization component, you need to set up a few configuration variables:
+Before you start to build your XaaS data synchronization client, you need to set up a few configuration variables:

 * Your Okta org domain URL (`${yourOktaDomain}`) for API requests
 * Your Custom Identity Source ID (`${identitySourceId}`): The unique identifier that you obtained from [configuring a Custom Identity Source integration](https://help.okta.com/okta_help.htm?type=oie&id=ext-anything-as-a-source) in your Okta org